Ready to join CAP as an active adult or youth member? Here’s how to get started.

 All active CAP members join through a local squadron.
-You can find squadrons near you by entering your zip code or city and state on our online unit locator at govivilairpatrol.com The local squadron is the best place to find answers to specific questions about membership (examples: What would I do in CAP?
+You can find a NH squadron near you by visiting our Squadrons page.
+The local squadron is the best place to find answers to specific questions about membership (examples: What would I do in CAP?
 How often do you have extra activities?
 How quickly can I become a CAP Pilot?)
 They will guide you through the application process.

 Types of Squadrons

 SENIOR – Senior squadrons only have an adult program for senior members 18 years of age and older.
 Cadets are not accepted into senior squadrons.
 Click here to see the senior membership requirements.

 CADET – Cadet squadrons only have a youth program for cadets.
 There are senior members in this program, but their purpose is to manage the youth program.
 Adults can join if their primary interest is working with the cadets.
 Click here to see the cadet membership requirements.

 COMPOSITE – Composite squadrons have both a senior and a cadet program.
 Some squadrons are special school units.
 These units have a charter number that starts with an 8, like CA 801, and generally only students who attend the school can participate in that squadron.

 LEGISLATIVE – The Civil Air Patrol Legislative Squadron is open to Members of State Legislature and their staff members.
 Membership is honorary (and complimentary) and carries a number of benefits.
 State legislators inducted into State Legislative Squadrons are eligible for the honorary grade of Major immediately upon membership.
 Key staffers and other elected officials may be eligible for advanced promotion at the discretion of the wing commander with the concurrence of the region commander concerned.
 Application form.

 Step 2.
 Contact the squadron.